safecircleia/landing26/docs/RESEND_NEWSLETTER.md

 3. **Adds to Audience**: Adds the contact to your Resend newsletter audience
 4. **Handles Duplicates**: Resend automatically handles duplicate contacts
 5. **Logs Activity**: All newsletter activity is logged through Payload's logger
+6. **New Post Notifications**: Automatically sends email notifications to all subscribers when a new blog post is published

 ### 4. Supported Form Fields